Music BA Degree

 - Enter a college program that offers engaging courses, and opportunities for solo and ensemble performances and various presentations.

 Graduates of the UT Tyler BA in music program are employed in such locations as Cedar Valley Elementary in Killeen Independent School District, Carlisle High School, Westwood Junior High/High schools in Palestine and All-Saints Episcopal School in Tyler.

 Learn more from The University of Texas at Tyler School of Performing Arts.

 - Develop tools for creative expression, problem-solving and analysis, and communication skills that will enhance your career in music or in any other field you may choose in the future.

-- Take part in music classes with a teacher-student ratio of 15:1 that encourages one-on-one mentoring and focused learning opportunities.
-Begin specialized music education in the first semester of your freshman year.
+- Take part in music classes with a favorable teacher-student ratio that encourages one-on-one mentoring and focused learning opportunities.

-- Participate in performance groups including: Patriot Singers, University Chorale, Wind Ensemble, Tyler Community Band, Jazz Patriots, Chamber Ensembles, and Opera and Music Theatre.
+- Participate in performance groups including: Patriot Singers, University Chorale, Wind Ensemble, Tyler Community Band, Jazz Patriots, Chamber Ensembles, opera and music theater.

 Music Courses: Focused.
 Well-Rounded.

-Music Theory I – Undertake an elementary study of melody, rhythm and diatonic tonal harmony in four voices and in simple instrumental textures.
-Emphasis on rudiments of music, voice leading, harmonic progression and elemental melodic forms.
+Undertake an elementary study of melody, rhythm and diatonic tonal harmony in four voices and in simple instrumental textures.